Do you have something like photographs, tickets, bookmarks, key chains, postcards, etc that make you stop, ponder and recollect all the fond memories?

 We went to famous landmarks once or twice during our stay.

-You know, the best way to find out the local lifestyle is to go to somewhere where tourists don’t go or don’t have time to explore.
+You know, the best way to find out about the local lifestyle is to go somewhere whereby tourists don’t go or don’t have time to explore.

 That’s why there were numerous times we liked to just hop on the red bus and visit something different!

-One thing that we did often was plenty of exercise… walking!
+One thing that we did often was plenty of exercises… walking!

 We usually have excuses not to walk when we are at home because we can drive!